-He died in 1978 at St. Mary’s Hospital in Paddington and was buried in his native Cobh in the Old Church Cemetery.
-Shortly before his death, he was interviewed by a journalist who asked him had he any regrets about not spending his money more wisely.
-“None at all,” he said, “twas never a generous man went to hell.”
+Before his death, Jack was asked by a journalist if he regretted spending his money frivolously.
+Jack replied, “None at all,” he said, “twas never a generous man went to hell.”